trevorbaca/mraz/mraz/etc/to-do.md

 8. Extend abjad.label().with_pitches() with American C#2-style pitch names.

-9. Teach FigureMaker to annotate only unregistered pitch-classes.
+9. Teach MusicMaker to annotate only unregistered pitch-classes.
     This will remove many color_unregistered_pitches=False settings.

 10. Refactor FigureRhythmMaker to accept (star)specifiers.